 Step 3: Oral Examination

-- Once your application has been approved by the Standards and Credentials Committee, you will receive a personal email inviting you for an oral examination at one of our scheduled Gatherings/Conferences held across the United States and in Canada.
+- Once your application has been approved by the Standards and Credentials Committee, you will receive a personal email inviting you for an oral examination at one of our scheduled events held across the United States.

-- Following your response, you will be e-mailed information explaining details of your oral examination and the ordination/licensure service.
+- Following your response, you will be e-mailed information explaining the details of your oral examination and the ordination/licensure service.
+Do not book flights until you have received this e-mail.

 - Candidate Membership Dues in the amount of $250, as well as any conference fees, will be owed prior to the oral examination.